 The amount given to schools is based on the number of students receiving Free School Meals (FSM) in the past 6 years.

 Funds are not paid out to individual students, but are used either collectively and / or individually on resources to raise the attainment of disadvantaged students.

 The School Pupil Premium statement is available on this website - click here

 The 16 – 19 Bursary provides financial support to individual students who remain in education after year 11 and meet certain eligibility criteria.

-The School 16 – 19 Bursary policy is available on this website, and contains further details on thresholds and eligibility - click here
+The School 16 – 19 Bursary policy is available below, and contains further details on thresholds and eligibility: